 Dreams is brutal.
 Nicks’ lyrics tear into an unknown (but known) person who doesn’t want the same things as she does.
 It’s angry, bitter and painful stuff.

 But even with the darkest subject matter, there’s an undeniable beauty to it.
 The lyric ‘women they will come and they will go’ will undoubtedly tear you to pieces.
 Its as if Nicks knows she isn’t good enough, but sings through the pain and uncertainty anyway.

 The song, and album, almost reminds me of the music played by those brave musicians on the Titanic.
-They knew the inevitability of the ship going down, but played on with courage.
-This song makes you feel desperately sorry of the circumstances under which it was written, but it will captivate you from start to finish.
+They knew the inevitability of the ship going down but played on with courage.
+This song makes you feel desperately sorry for the circumstances under which it was written, but it will captivate you from start to finish.

 But all stories have two sides

 Go Your Own Way is the equally spiteful response to the story of Dreams.
 Fleetwood lays into an unknown (yet known) woman about how he’s feeling.
 Again the pain telegraphed here will leave you breathless, just as before.

 The lyrics here are what makes the song so remarkable.
 Fleetwood almost begs for forgiveness but doesn’t back down.
 He tells the recipient that ‘packing up, shacking up’s all you want to do’.
 That line destroys me because again its a story of how both parties must have known what was coming.

 Yet they bravely knew that the show had to go on.

 Every song here is much like these two highlights.
 Just as heartbreaking, just as melancholy and just as stunning.
 The adjectives I could use to describe this seminal album just go on and on, so I’ll be blunt.

 After almost 21 years Rumours is (thus far) the greatest album I’ve ever heard.
 I hope you find something to love within it too.